 What is thermal imaging?
 What is infrared imaging?
-Thermal Imaging sensors are commonly referred to terminology such as thermal camera, temperature camera, heat vision camera, infrared camera, thermal imaging sensor, heat signature camera, and even thermal heat vision sensor.
-In this post we will refer to this type of imaging as infrared or thermal imaging.
-All objects (above absolute zero) emit infrared energy as a function of its temperature.
-Infrared energy is generated by the vibration of atoms and molecules.
+Thermal Imaging sensors are commonly referred to with terms such as thermal camera, temperature camera, heat vision camera, infrared camera, heat signature camera, and even thermal heat vision sensor.
+In this post, we will refer to this type of imaging as infrared or thermal imaging.
+All objects (above absolute zero) emit infrared energy as a function of their temperature.
+The vibration of atoms and molecules generates infrared energy.
 The higher the temperature of an object, the faster its molecules and atoms move.
-This movement is emitted as infrared radiation which our eyes cannot see but our skin can feel.
-Thermal imaging is the use of a special infrared camera sensors to illuminate a spectrum of light invisible to the naked eye.
+This movement is emitted as infrared radiation, which our eyes cannot see but our skin can feel (as heat).
+Thermal imaging uses special infrared camera sensors to illuminate a spectrum of light invisible to the naked eye.
 Thermal energy is invisible to the naked eye and works in different ways; it can be emitted, absorbed, or reflected.
 Infrared cannot see through objects but can detect differences in radiated thermal energy between materials.
 This is known as thermal bridging or heat transfer.
-To sum it all up thermal imaging cameras are precise non-contact temperature measurement devices.
+To sum it all up, thermal imaging cameras are precise non-contact temperature measurement devices.

 How does thermal imaging work?
-Answers Infrared radiation coming from a scene is focused onto an infrared sensor detector.
-From there it is processed into the visible light spectrum which our eyes can see.
+Infrared radiation coming from a scene is focused on to an infrared sensor.
+From there, it is processed into the visible light spectrum, which our eyes can see.
 As a result, thermal images can look different depending on how the thermal image is reproduced in the visible spectrum.
 The different ways in which the colors are reproduced color palette used.
-Typical go-to color palette options include black hot, white hot, fusion, and ironbow.
+Typical go-to color palette options include black hot, white-hot, fusion, and iron bow.

 What infrared (thermal) drone camera resolution (640 vs 336) should I get?
-FLIR thermal drone cameras come in a variety of options, the most popular are the DJI Zenmuse XT and XT2 these cameras come in two resolution options, 336×256 and 640×512 pixels.
+Thermal drone cameras come in a variety of options, but the most popular are the DJI Zenmuse H20T and Flir Vue TZ20.
+These cameras come in 640×512 pixel resolution.
 Which resolution you need is dependent on your use case.
-For basic inspection, the 336×256 should be enough to identify basic faults and temperature differences.
-For search and rescue, wildlife management, or other public safety use cases we suggest the 640×512 as it gives a larger field of view.
+640×512 is the most advanced and modern resolution, with high-quality imagery and a wide field of view being the main benefits.

 What is emissivity for infrared imaging?
 Emissivity is the efficiency at which an object gives off its thermal energy.
-Emissivity is affected by the surface type, humidity, atmospheric temperature, and wind.
-These factors should be recorded when taking measurements.
+Factors that affect emissivity include the surface type, humidity, atmospheric temperature, and wind.
+These additional factors should be recorded and considered when taking measurements.
 Objects that have high emissivity include people, animals, concrete, trees, and rocks.
-Objects that have low emissivity include shiny metals such as aluminum foil and polished silver.
+Examples of objects that have low emissivity include shiny metals such as aluminum foil and polished silver.

 What color palette is the best to use for thermal imaging?
 White hot and black hot are by far the most popular for search and rescue.
 The object in the scene giving off the most radiation will be white and the object giving off the least will be black or vice versa.
 Everything in between will be a different shade of gray.
-White hot and black hot are the pallets recommended for search and rescue since the pallet highlights the objects in the scene with the greatest temperature difference.
+White hot and black hot are the palettes recommended for search and rescue since the palette highlights the objects in the scene with the greatest temperature difference.
 Fusion and Ironbow are ideal for roofs, solar panels, and outdoor electrical equipment.
 Lava and arctic color palettes enhance contrasting colors next to each other.
-These palette works the best when there is a high contrast between objects.
+These palettes work the best when there is a high contrast between objects.

 What is the best thermal drone camera?
 The best thermal drone camera will be dependent on the use case.
 If you are looking to do inspections or search for people, the DJI Zenmuse XT2 has the necessary configurations to meet the desired use case.
-The DJI Zenmuse XT2 is compatible with the DJI Matrice 200, 210 (RTK), and 600 Pro.
+The DJI Zenmuse H20T is compatible with the DJI Matrice 300 RTK.
 If the job requires infrared gas imaging, then a cooled thermal core is necessary.
 The Workswell GIS 320 thermal camera is a great option due to its compact size.
-However, the GIS 320 requires its own gimbal and must be custom integrated onto the drone that it is going on.
+However, the GIS 320 requires its own gimbal and must be custom integrated onto the drone that it is being attached to.

 Can you see gases with a thermal camera?
-This concept is commonly referred to as Optical Gas Imaging (OGI) and employs spectral filtering and various sensor optimizations such as cooling the thermal sensor to detect the absorptive and emissive properties of various gas compounds.
+This concept is commonly referred to as Optical Gas Imaging (OGI).
+This process employs spectral filtering and various sensor optimizations, such as cooling the thermal sensor to detect different gas compounds’ absorptive and emissive properties.
 In the resulting image, escaping gases look like smoke against a contrasting background.
-Video can be viewed in real time and can be recorded in the camera for tracking, archiving, and reporting.
-Once again, the Workswell GIS 320 thermal camera is a great option due to its compact size.
+The video can be viewed in real-time and recorded in the camera for tracking, archiving, and reporting.
+Once again, the Workswell GIS 320 thermal camera is an excellent option due to its compact size.

 How are thermal/infrared drones used for Firefighting?
 Fire departments have been using handheld thermal imaging cameras for some time now.
 With thermal drones, crews can get a live stream of structure fires, wildfires, and forest fires from above as they can see through smoke.
-For wild and forest fires being able to see through smoke to identify the edge of the fire is crucial when planning the attack, not to mention identifying smoldering hot spots that can flare up.
-For structure fires thermal drones can provide valuable information about roof integrity.
-Giving ground crews valuable information about burn through rates and fire flow paths.
-For more information on how fire departments are using infrared drones see our 2017 infographic on firefighting drones.
+For wild and forest fires, seeing through the smoke to identify the edge of the fire is crucial when planning firefighting operations, not to mention identifying smoldering hot spots that can flare up.
+For structure fires, thermal drones can provide valuable information about roof integrity, giving ground crews valuable information about burn-through rates and fire flow paths.
+For more information on how fire departments are using infrared drones see our infographic on firefighting drones.

 How can drones be used for roof inspections?
 Remote aerial sensing technology gives inspection personnel more thorough, frequent, safer, and efficient inspections.
 Drones equipped with infrared cameras can be used to detect irregularities in insulation and pooling water.
 With a zoom camera drone, inspectors can visually identify problems without having to be physically there.
 This means greater efficiency for the inspector while providing better data to the client.